hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/digital-divide/index.md

             - no infrastructure in rural areas
         - between educated and uneducated
         - between economic classes (rich and poor)
+            - poor cannot buy new equipment
+            - will have to rent old equipment
+                - old equipment is not advanced
+            - low incentives to provide infrastructure to poor areas
+                - due to low demand
         - between old and young people
             - as young people has grown up with technology
             - old people might be unwilling to learn
+            - government could encourage and carry training camps
+            - fund organizations that teach digital literacy
+            - schools could allow them to access infrastructure and learn
+                - and also teach them
+                - in evenings or holidays
+            - technology is seen as something for the young
+            - many older people have already established means of communication
+                - so, they do not need new technologies
         - inequalities between individuals, households, bussinesses, geographical areas
         - divide between countries or regions
         - between countries of world